xushijie/wodaxia/index.md

 - 4-year experience on J9 JVM (omr):
     - research, implementation, and optimization of JSR 292 *invokedynamic*.
     - Garbage Collection.
-	- Currency and hardware specific optimization.
+	- Concurrency and hardware specific optimization.

 ## Occupation (Ask me if you want learn detail)